motlin/animal-kingdom/prompt.md

 ### Animal Roster:

-For the initial version, please implement the following three animals:
+The game includes the following five animals:

 1.  **Coyote:**